Code-Institute-Submissions/BlackJack-1/README.md

 * OR a prompt can be available for when an ACE card is drawn.
 User can choose between 1 or 11 to be the value they wanted added to their score.
 * Adding sounds for each onclick of the buttons I would like to implement a card dealing sound for each card being dealt
 * Adding a music in the background onload of the application during the title screen
-* Fix responsivness of site for mobile view forcing site to be used horizontally on mobile view - this allows the card images to be more visable and larger
 * Add logic so when user goes Bust the dealers cards will get drawn immediately, as user does not need to "stay" as they have already lost

 ## Technologies Used